asas-sn/skypatrol/README.md

 pip3 install skypatrol/
 ```

-### Tutorial
+### Getting started

-Create a SkyPatrolClient object.
-The client will automatically ping the server for the most recent catalog data.
+The SkyPatrolClient will automatically ping the server for the most recent catalog data, allowing us to query through different methods.

 ```python
 from pyasassn.client import SkyPatrolClient